BioplatformsAustralia/bpaotu/README.md

   The only purpose of `./.env_local.template` is to document the available keys for manual generation of `./.env_local`.

   Ensure that other keys have a value set so the page will work (dummy values are fine).
-In particaular, CKAN_DEVEL_USER_EMAIL and BPAOTU_AUTH_SECRET_KEY need values, and possibly others.
+Worth mentioning is the SKIP_WARMCACHE key.
+If this is set to `yes` then the cache warming steps will be skipped when the server is started, which is very helpful for development.

 - Generate `./.env`.
 This should contain `KEY=value` lines.
 See `./.env.template` for keys.
   This must have valid `POSTGRES_USER`, `POSTGRES_PASSWORD` and `REDIS_PASSWORD` values.